 Use a Water Butt

 Collecting rainwater is an excellent way to reduce water consumption.
-Set up a water butt to capture water from your roof gutters, and use it to water your lawn during dry periods.
+Set up a water butt to capture water from your roof gutters, and use it to water your vegetable garden during dry periods.

 Install Drip Irrigation